sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 </small>

 Note:
 This is the lib that Mongoose is built around.
+Why this is is outside the scope of this and I don't have a good handle on it yet, but I'm trying to learn more.

 ### Use explicit binding.